Technical Advisory

 Execution Roadmap and ROI

-• Define a staged roadmap with clear milestones for data integration, agent deployment, policy rollouts, and governance enhancements.
+• Define a staged roadmap with milestones for data integration, agent deployment, policy rollouts, and governance enhancements.

 • Invest in talent development for AI, systems engineering, and OT/IT integration to sustain momentum and adaptability.